Skip to main content

 Language Model

 These components accept inputs like chat messages, files, and instructions in order to generate a text response.
-The flow must include Chat Input/Output component to allow chat-based interactions with the LLM.
+The flow must include Chat Input and Output components to allow chat-based interactions with the LLM.
 However, you can also use the Language Model component for actions that don't emit chat output directly, such as the Smart Function component.

-The following example uses the core Language Model component and a built-in LLM to create a chatbot flow similar to the Basic Prompting template.
-The example focuses on using the built-in models, but it also indicates where you can integrate another model.
+The following example uses the Language Model core component to create a chatbot flow similar to the Basic Prompting template.
+It also explains how you can replace the core component with another LLM.

 1. Add the Language Model component to your flow.